 Regarding sea levels and the climate impact on property in Belize.
 Ambergris Caye is an island, so I understand the concern.
 That being said, our proximity to the equator and the reef just off our east coast has resulted in maybe a 1-foot tidal variance.
 It is important to note that the further you are from the equator, the more of the moon’s gravitational pull affects the rising tide and rising sea levels.
-The fact Belize is so close to the equators leads to a minimal change in the tidal variance.
-It is still an important factor to consider when purchasing a property, and a concern for any waterside destination, but there are a number of factors that make Ambergris Caye as a Caribbean island, less susceptible to changes in sea levels.
-One thing that is important to note is how sturdy the earth is, most of the island (Secret Beach and Mahogany Bay) has bedrock near the surface.
+The fact Belize is so close to the equator leads to a minimal change in the tidal variance.
+It is still an important factor to consider when purchasing a property and a concern for any waterside destination, but there are many factors that make Ambergris Caye, a Caribbean island, less susceptible to changes in sea levels.
+One thing that is important to note is how sturdy the earth is; most of the island (Secret Beach and Mahogany Bay) has bedrock near the surface.
 The strong foundation of hard ground makes erosion of land more difficult.
 The biggest concern with rising sea levels is how it will impact the erosion of land.
 The bedrock which moves like hills below the surface, means different lots/properties have different elevations.
 The elevation ranges from 13 feet to 24 feet above sea level.
 The hard ground makes land erosion more difficult and takes centuries.
-Unlike Miami and areas of Florida that have softer ground, or islands made of Volcanic rock (which is also soft), Ambergris Caye has hard bedrock which limits the level of land erosion.
+Unlike Miami and areas of Florida that have softer ground or islands made of Volcanic rock (which is also soft), Ambergris Caye has hard bedrock, which limits the level of land erosion.
 If you are comparing different destinations in the region, and rising sea levels are a concern, you are well situated when looking at a destination like Ambergris Caye.

 It is also important to note the role the mangroves on the island play in land retention.
 The mangroves are the most natural protection from erosion of land.
 The mangroves are also a key element in maintaining sea levels and preventing erosion of the island.
 There is a reason so much of Belize’s environmental policy is around the protection of mangroves.
 The mangroves on the island are natural land protection.
 Like any coastal destination, rising sea levels are a concern, though the rise of tide is more drastic the further you are from the equator.

 On Ambergris Caye, there is a combination of wood and concrete structures.
 Wood homes can incorporate hurricane straps and are constructed to withstand 110 to 130 mile per hour winds which is equivalent to a category 3 or 4 storm.
-The concrete homes are a fortress, and likely can withstand much more.
-It is also important to note that the homes in the area are built with concrete pilings drilled into bedrock, and all structures are a minimum of 4 feet above the highest ever tidal variance.
+The concrete homes are a fortress and likely can withstand much more.
+It is also important to note that the homes in the area are built with concrete pilings drilled into bedrock, and all structures are a minimum of 4 feet above the highest-ever tidal variance.
 All of these factors ensure the durability and longevity of a home.
 A lot of homes choose to build on stilts, most people assume this is incase of flooding or rising sea levels, when in fact it has little to nothing to do with it.
 The reason homes are built on stilts is actually to reduce energy consumption (especially when you are off-grid).
 When building an off-grid home, they raise the properties to get a natural breeze which reduces how much solar power is needed to cool the home.
-Homes that are on the ground heat up with the earth and lack of breeze which means more energy is needed to cool the house.
+Homes that are on the ground heat up with the earth and lack breeze, which means more energy is needed to cool the house.
 When you build the house on stilts, you require less solar to power AC.
 Less energy/solar power is needed for air conditioning when a home is on stilts.

 Another reason people build on stilts is to maximize the area of the lot/property.
 Off-grid homes require solar batteries, generators, septic systems, cisterns, and water tanks.
 When you build the house on stilts, you can put all of these beneath the home, hiding it while also giving the property owner more land.
-Storing everything including; septic, water tanks, and solar batteries below so they have more surface area on the property.
+Storing everything, including septic, water tanks, and solar batteries below, so they have more surface area on the property.

 The mangroves are the most natural protection from erosion of land.
 The mangroves are also a key element in maintaining sea levels and preventing erosion of the island.
 Like any coastal destination, rising sea levels are a concern, though the rise of tide is more drastic the further you are from the equator.